afontcu/afontcu.dev/content/blog/software-blunder.md

 ## Try not to lose

 Playing it safe doesn't mean not taking risks.
-It means knowing that you take them and creating the required safety net around them.
+It means taking them knowingly and creating the required safety net around them.